The emergency services levy is calculated using various factors including land use and capital value.

 What to do

-If you do not agree with the statutory valuation referred to in the Notice of Emergency Services Levy Assessment (capital value) or Notice of Land Tax Assessment (site value), you may lodge an objection with the Valuer-General.
+If you do not agree with the statutory valuation referred to in the Notice of Emergency Services Levy Assessment (capital value), you may lodge an objection with the Valuer-General.

 You must lodge an objection within 60 days of receiving the first rate notice from any rating authority for the financial year.
 An objection is a formal process and there are specific legislative requirements under the Valuation of Land Act 1971 for both you and the Valuer-General.

-You must confirm what it is that you are objecting to - site value, capital value or both valuations.
-If you wish to object to both site and capital value or lodge an objection for multiple properties, you need to complete and lodge a separate form for each value and property.
+If you wish to lodge an objection for multiple properties or you also want to object to your site value (Land Tax), you need to complete and lodge a separate form for each value and property.

 Prior to lodging a formal objection, you can seek further information or clarification by contacting the Office of the Valuer-General via Land Services SA on the below contact number.

 Your objections to the statutory valuation can be directed to the Office of the Valuer-General.

 Complete the on-line objection form at sa.gov.au/topics/planning-and-property/owning-a-property/objecting-to-a-property-valuation